Breaking Barriers: This Entrepreneur is Redefining and Reshaping the Skilled Trades Industry

 Pamela Shifman, Executive Director of the NoVo Foundation.
 She has helped tremendously.

 Dr. Corinthia Price is the CEO and Founder of Workforce Career Readiness™.
-She is an international entrepreneurship advisor and workforce development analyst who specializes in workplace skills and competencies.
+She is an international entrepreneurship advisor and workforce development analyst.
+Dr. Price is an award-winning recipient of the “Top 50 Most Influential Women in Business Award” and was recognized by Mogul as one of the 2018 Honorees for the Top 1,000 Companies with the Strongest Female Leaders.